fidelity/kconnect/docs/book/src/commands/configure.md

 ## kconnect configure

-Set and view your default kconnect configuration.
-If no flags are supplied your config is displayed.
+Set and view your kconnect configuration.

 ### Synopsis

-Set and view your default kconnect configuration.
-If no flags are supplied your config is displayed.
+The `configure` command creates `kconnect` configuration files and displays previously-defined configurations in a user-friendly display format.

+If run with no flags, the command displays the configurations stored in the current user's `~/.kconnect/config.yaml` file.

+The `configure` command can create a set of default configurations for a new system or a new user via the `-f` flag and a local filename or remote URL.
+You would typically use this flag the first time you use `kconnect`.

 ```
 kconnect configure [flags]